andrew-plowright/ForestTools/README.md

 ### Research

-The following is a non-exhaustive list of research papers that use the `ForestTools` library.
-Several of these studies discuss topics such as algorithm parameterization.
+The following is a non-exhaustive list of research papers that use the ForestTools library.
+Several of these studies discuss topics such as algorithm parameterization, and may be informative for users of this library.

 * [Potential for Individual Tree Monitoring in Ponderosa Pine-Dominated Forests Using Unmanned Aerial System Structure from Motion Point Clouds](https://cdnsciencepub.com/doi/abs/10.1139/cjfr-2020-0433) by Creasy, M. B., Tinkham, W. T., Hoffman, C. M., & Vogeler, J. C. (2021)